awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

 ### Unwanted mail<a name="receiving-email-consider-use-case-unwanted"></a>

-**At what point in the email\-receiving process do you want to reject unwanted mail?**
+**At what point in the email\-receiving process do you want to block unwanted mail?**

 When a sender tries to send an email to a recipient, the sender's email server exchanges a sequence of commands with the recipient's server\.
 This sequence is called the *SMTP conversation*\.

-You can reject incoming email at two points in the email receiving process: during the SMTP conversation, and after the SMTP conversation\.
-You use *IP address filters* to reject messages during the SMTP conversation, and *receipt rules* to reject emails after the SMTP conversation\.
+You can block incoming email at two points in the email receiving process: during the SMTP conversation, and after the SMTP conversation\.
+You use *IP address filters* to block messages during the SMTP conversation, and *receipt rules* to block emails after the SMTP conversation\.

-You can use IP address filters to reject email that originates from specific IP addresses\.
-The benefit of using IP address filters to reject unwanted mail is that we don't charge you for messages that are rejected during the SMTP conversation\.
-The drawback to using IP address filters is that they reject email from the IP addresses you specify without performing any analysis on the actual content of the messages\.
+You can use IP address filters to block email that originates from specific IP addresses\.
+The benefit of using IP address filters to block unwanted mail is that we don't charge you for messages that are blocked during the SMTP conversation\.
+The drawback to using IP address filters is that they block email from the IP addresses you specify without performing any analysis on the actual content of the messages\.
 For more information about IP address filters, see [Create IP address filters console walkthrough](receiving-email-ip-filtering-console-walkthrough.md)\.

 You can use receipt rules to send a bounce notification to the sender of an email based on the address \(or domain, or subdomain\) that the message was sent to\.
 The benefit of using receipt rules is that you can perform additional analysis on incoming messages before you send a bounce notification to the sender\.
 For example, you can use AWS Lambda to send bounce notifications only when messages fail DKIM authentication or are identified as spam\.
 The drawback to using receipt rules is that, because receipt rules are processed after the SMTP conversation, we bill you for each message that you receive\.
 You might also be charged if you use Lambda to analyze the content of incoming messages\.
 For more information about receipt rules, see [Creating receipt rules console walkthrough](receiving-email-receipt-rules-console-walkthrough.md)\.
 For more information about using Lambda to analyze incoming email, see [Lambda function examples](receiving-email-action-lambda-example-functions.md)\.